 A salted caramel latte is a crowd-pleaser for good reason.

 The salt elevates the latte by bringing out the caramel’s deeper flavors and softening the coffee’s natural bitterness.
-It’s the kind of drink that feels like a treat, perfect for cozy mornings, afternoon pick-me-ups, or even as dessert.
+It’s a treat, perfect for cozy mornings, afternoon pick-me-ups, or even as dessert (if you can handle caffeine at night).

 No matter who you are, a salted caramel latte perfectly appeals to almost every palate.